Separation Anxiety with an Australian Shepherd Puppy?

 Open and close the door without leaving throughout the day.
 Doors can be a trigger item for your Australian Shepherd puppy because that is how you leave.

 For extreme cases, discuss your options with a veterinarian or professional trainer.
-Each case of separation anxiety is a bit different and they may be able to provide the right approach to help your Australian Shepherd puppy.
+Each case of separation anxiety is a bit different, and they may be able to provide the right approach to help your Australian Shepherd puppy.